 The Subscription Journey relies on passive decision making, with a focus on consumer reliance and both cognitive and behavioral dependency.

 When consumers are unsatisfied or unfulfilled with a brand, product, service, or experience, they may enter the Defection Journey, in which they turn to alternatives or substitutes that they were previously considering, or seek out completely new alternatives or substitutes.
 The Defection Journey can take consumers back into the decision-making process as early as the Active Exposure stage, or they may immediately launch back to Dynamic Evaluation (remembering to grab a competitor's product off the shelf next time, for example).
 The Defection Journey begins when consumers’ repeat behaviors are disrupted for any reason, taking them back into traditional decision-making stages.

 Strategies and tactics can be employed to keep consumers from abandoning your goods, brand, product, or service and defecting to competitors.
 For example, marketers and brand owners can create Cost-Switching Barriers, which increase the cost or difficulty of switching from one product to another (a cancellation fee, for instance), or use Integrated Ecosystems – related products or solutions that only work well together – which makes a switch to a different brand problematical (for example, some services will not work when switching from an iPhone to an Android, just as Brita Water Filters may only fit Brita products).

-The Defection Journey relies on reactivated decision making, with a focus on behavioral interruption and evaluation.
+The Defection Journey relies on a reactivated decision making process, driven by cognitive or behavioral interruption and evaluation.